This page gives general information only, and is not meant to replace legal advice from a lawyer.

 3. You have satisfied your probation order conditions.

-Once your sentence is complete you can apply for a record suspension after waiting:
+If you committed your first offence on or after March 13, 2012, once your sentence is complete you can apply for a record suspension after waiting:

 - 5 years for a summary offence;

 - 10 years for an indictable (more serious) offence.

 As of March 13, 2012 a record suspension is not available if you were convicted of:

 - sexual offences involving children, listed in a schedule to the Criminal Records Act.
 There are some limited exceptions;

 - more than 3 offences where the Crown treated it as an indictable offence, and you were sentenced to jail for 2 years or more for each offence.

 Go here to see the waiting periods for offences committed before March 13 2012.
 Applications are assessed based on the date of the first offence.